httpwg/http-extensions/draft-ietf-httpbis-key.md

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} (including the DQUOTE rule), and the list rule extension defined in {{RFC7230}}, Section 7.
-It includes by reference the field-name, quoted-string and quoted-pair rules from that document, and the parameter rule from {{RFC7231}}.
+It includes by reference the field-name, quoted-string and quoted-pair rules from that document, the OWS rule from
+{{RFC7230}} and the parameter rule from {{RFC7231}}.

 # The "Key" Response Header Field